Travel recommendations for visitors to the Oxford workshop.

 Travelling by car or train in the UK

 The St. Edmund Hall website gives information about the college and location details (including one for the William Miller Building).

 It is not impossible to park a car for the week in Oxford, but you would need a serious discussion with your bank manager first!
 The best options are the Park and Ride places but note that they only allow a maximum of three days’ stay.
 It is possible to stop briefly at St Edmund Hall or the Miller Building to drop luggage and then go to park.
-Seacourt is recommended, as the no. 400 bus goes direct from there to Queens Lane and also to St. Clements for the Miller building; the timetable (schedule) is here.
+The Seacourt (in the west) or Thornhill Park and Ride locations are recommended, as the no. 400 bus goes direct from either to Queens Lane and also to St. Clements for the Miller building; the timetable (schedule) is here.